Physical Therapist Salary USA 2026: Complete Guide

 A: High-earning physical therapists make $125,000+.
 These are typically specialists or practice owners.
 Standard physical therapists earn $80,000-$110,000.

 A: Doctoral program costs $120,000-$180,000 typically.
-Physical therapist earnings pay this back relatively quickly.
+Physical therapist salary pays this back relatively quickly.
 After 5-7 years, most are ahead financially.
 Long-term earning potential exceeds $4 million.

 Q: Can physical therapists earn more through entrepreneurship?